chainstack/docs/docs/api/ethereum/eth_v1_beacon_blocks_block_id_attestations.md

 **Parameters:**

 * `block_id` — `string` — (required) the block identifier with:
-  * `head` — the canonical head of the chain in the view of the node that you sending the call to.
+  * `head` — the canonical head of the chain in the view of the node that you are sending the call to.
   * `genesis` — the genesis state of the chain.
   * `justified` — the slot in the current epoch that has received [attestations](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/attestations/) from two thirds of the Ethereum validators.
   * `finalized` — the previously justified slot that is now in the epoch that is at least immediately previous to the current epoch.